DigitalPasts/openDANES/pages/Musical Instruments in Ancient Mesopotamia (MIAM) A Semantic Media Wiki Database and Lexicon.md

 Franklin, J. C., 2015, *Kinyras: The Divine Lyre*, Hellenistic Studies 70, Washington DC: Center for Hellenistic Studies, trustees for Harvard University.

+Gabbay, U., 2010, The Ancient Mesopotamian Sistrum and Its References in Cuneiform Literature: The Identification of the šem and the meze, in: I. L. Finkel and R. Dumbrill (eds.), *ICONEA 2008: Proceedings of the International Conference of Near Eastern Archaeomusicology*, London: ICONEA Publications 2010, 23-28

-Gabbay, U., 2014a, The Balaĝ Instrument and its Role in the Cult of Ancient Mesopotamia, in: J. Goodnick-Westenholz, Y. Maurey, and E. Seroussi (eds.), *Music in Antiquity: The Near East and the Mediterranean*, Yuval – Studies of the Jewish Music Research Centre 8, 129-147.
+–– 2014a, The Balaĝ Instrument and its Role in the Cult of Ancient Mesopotamia, in: J. Goodnick-Westenholz, Y. Maurey, and E. Seroussi (eds.), *Music in Antiquity: The Near East and the Mediterranean*, Yuval – Studies of the Jewish Music Research Centre 8, 129-147.

 –– 2014b, *Pacifying the Hearts of the Gods: Sumerian Emesal Prayers of the First Millennium BC*, Heidelberger Emesal-Studien 1, Wiesbaden: Harrassowitz.